 The HTP was created in 2005 to foster development of the IT industry.
-The HTP is an area in the eastern part of Minsk with a special legal regime lasting until 2049.
+The HTP is an area in the eastern part of Minsk with a special legal regime lasting until 2020.
+Administration of the HTP has already initiated consideration of prolongation of the regime until 2030.